literacy rate in india

 As of 2023, India’s adult literacy rate is approximately 77%, ranking it 101st globally.
 This is below the world average of 86.3%, highlighting the need for continued efforts to improve literacy nationwide.

-What is the literacy rate of India in Census 2011?
+What is female literacy rate in india 2025?

 Editor's Recommendations